All Episodes

 He's being mocked and ridiculed as he should be on Twitter.

-And you know, a lot of people saying that, you know, you want to persecute somebody that's a hundred and twenty-eight million dollar contract, and all he does is sit on the team and say, good job, guys.
+And, you know, a lot of people are saying that, you know, you want to persecute somebody that has a $128 million contract and all he does is sit on the team and say, good job, guys.

 Go right ahead.